johyeongseob/Practice/README.md

 Anything for practice

 #### 1. MNIST
-Naver Boostcourse Learning the basics of artificial intelligence in Beginner Course: final task
+Naver Boostcourse 'Learning the basics of artificial intelligence' in Beginner Course: final task